Edge Connector Beveling-Gold Finger Plating for Edge Connectors

 Reasons as to why Gold-Plating Is a Necessity for Gold Fingers

 PCBs’ connection points are primarily subjected to constant unplugging and plugging based on the nature or role of interconnecting PCBs.
-Therefore, if there is no durable contact edge, then this means that they are prone or subject to wear-and-tear that may bring about device malfunction.
+Therefore, if there is no durable contact edge, then this means that they are prone or subject to wear and tear that may bring about device malfunction.

 The habit of using gold to plate a majority of connectors helps prolong the durability of edge connectors.
 But isn’t gold too expensive of all the metals out there?
-Other metals such as copper can work fine, but gold is preferred based on plenty of advantages that it offers.
+Other metals, such as copper, can work fine, but gold is preferred based on plenty of advantages that it offers.

 Gold has always been preferred over other metals since it has proven to be highly corrosive resistant and consists of high electrical conductivity.
 Better yet, gold can be easily alloyed with nickel or cobalt to increase further its ability to withstand wear and tear after a short time.